Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 KJV – any, appetite, beast, body, breath, creature, ⨯dead(-ly), desire, ⨯ (dis-) contented, ⨯ fish, ghost, +greedy, he, heart(-y), (hath, ⨯ jeopardy of) life ([idiom] in jeopardy), lust, man, me, mind, mortally, one, own, person, pleasure, (her-, him-, my-, thy-) self, them (your) -selves, + slay, soul, + tablet, they, thing, ([idiom] she) will, ⨯ would have it.

-Genesis 2.7 is not the first time the term soul is used.
-In fact, It is present 4 times before in Genesis 1.20, 30 (where it’s translated, has life), and in Gen. 1.21,24 (creature).
-Notice that from Genesis 1.20 to 2.7 the term nephesh is used 5 times.
+Genesis 2:7 is not the first usage of the term soul.
+It is present four times before in Genesis 1:20, 30 (where it’s translated, has life), and in Gen. 1:21,24 (creature).
+Notice that from Genesis 1:20 to 2:7 the term nephesh is used five times.
 Importantly, in English, the translators omitted it twice and used the translation creature twice and soul once.
 Check this for yourself using the Interlinear Bible at UnlockBibleMeaning.com.

-Sorry to be insistent about the details but with this specific, very delicate subject, as you’ll see, the translators took certain liberties.
-The main one in these five verses is that every time nephesh refers to animals (fish, fowl, fauna) they either omitted it or used creature.
-Only when it comes to man do they use soul.
-This is important.
-Because, in reality, from a Biblical Hebrew point of view, each animal and each man, (ie. humans) is a nefesh, a soul or a creature.
+Sorry to insist on the details, but with this specific, very delicate subject, as you’ll see, the translators took certain liberties.
+The main one in these five verses is that every time nephesh refers to animals (fish, fowl, fauna), they either omitted it or used creature.
+Only when it comes to man, do they use soul.
+This point is essential because, from a Biblical Hebrew point of view, each animal and each man (i.e., human) is a nefesh, a soul, or a creature.

 Another of the 7 Keys to Master Biblical Hebrew is to understand that each Hebrew word tells a story.
-Therefore we need to see how nephesh is used in contexts elsewhere in the Bible.
+Therefore, we need to see how nephesh is used in contexts elsewhere in the Bible.
 See Further Study below.
 The Biblical Hebrew word nephesh (H3515) is used over 700 times and translated using over 20 different English words.
-In your English language Bible or any other translation, you can know neither when H3515 is being used nor what the translation is.
-Hence the necessity to use the Hebrew Concordance.
+In your English language Bible or any other translation, you can know neither when H3515 is used nor what the translation is.
+Hence the necessity of using the Hebrew Concordance.